What is a Deltoid Ligament

 In order to prevent a recurrence, proper guidelines and exercises should be taught to address these important components of rehabilitation to both prevent a recurrence and improve sporting performance.

 Depending on what sport or lifestyle an athlete entails, speed, agility, proprioception, and power program should be customized to prepare for a light similar sport-specific training.

 Return to Sport

-Physiotherapist should discuss sports specific goals and frames the time schedule and training to achieve optimal level of fitness to resume the sport.
+A physiotherapist should discuss sports-specific goals and frames the time schedule and training to achieve an optimal level of fitness to resume the sport.